PataTine24/teamWork/readme.md

 ## README

-This is my readme and you can reed me! dhdhd
+This is my readme and you can read me!